Vincent-Chan/Retinal-Vessel-Segmentation-using-Convolutional-Neural-Networks/README.md

 ## How to run?

-1. Upload pa2.ipynb to Google Colab.
+1. Upload pa2.ipynb and all other .npz files to Google Colab.
 2. Change the runtime to T4 GPU as we need to use GPU to train the model.
 3. Run all the codes once.